Ademola101/Bootstrap-Milestone/Readme.md

-# Replica of the archive The Next Web
+# Replica of the archive version of Newsweek website
 > A replica of archive version of [Newsweek](https://web.archive.org/web/20210120125445/https://www.newsweek.com/)

 ![screenshot]()